Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Decomposing Identification Gains and IV Identification Power

-The following proposition formalizes some important properties of $IIP(x)$ as an indicator of the IV identification power. \begin{proposition} The index $IIP(x)$ lies in the unit interval $[0,1]$, and under Assumption \ref{SVR} $IIP(x)$ has the following properties: \begin{enumerate} \item[(i)]$IIP(x)$ always lies in $[0,1]$ and can identify whether at least one of the IVs used to achieve the SV bounds is relevant; \item[(ii)]$IIP(x)=0$ if none of the IVs in $Z$ are relevant, then the SV bounds reduce to the benchmark Manski bounds; \item[(iii)]$IIP(x)=1$ if the IVs in $Z$ have perfect predictive power for the treatment $D$ (identification at infinity holds), in the sense that there exists a $p^*$ and $p^{**}$ in $\Omega_{P|x}$ such that $\text{Pr}[D=0|x,p^*]=1$ and $\text{Pr}[D=1|x,p^{**}]=1$.
-Moreover, the ATE$(x)$ is point identified when $IIP(x)=1$. \end{enumerate} \end{proposition} Proposition \ref{coro2} indicates that $IIP(x)$ is a meaningful measure of IV usefulness for improving the ATE partial identification.
-Therefore, values of $IIP(x)$ can be compared, across different sets of IVs, or across different values of $x$ given the same set of IVs, since they are standardized relative to the same baseline benchmark.\footnote{$IIP(x)$ or $\mathbb{E}_X[IIP(X)]$ can also be compared across various studies if necessary.} For example, $IIP(x)=0.4$ can be interpreted as that the Manski bound width can be reduced by 0.4 by using instruments alone.
-In this sense, the measure of $IIP(x)$ is a meaningful measure independent of the specific SV bounds.\footnote{Theoretically, the value of $IIP(x)$ should lie in $[0,1]$ and the width of Manski bounds is always one.
+Based on the decomposition, we can then construct a quantitative measurement of IV identification power in the partial identification setting.
+For $\forall x\in\Omega_X$, define the IV identification power $IIP(x)$ as where $\overline{\omega}(x)$ is the width ATE outer set defined in Proposition \ref{svw} and $IIP(x)\in[0,1]$.
+Setting $IIP(x)=0$ when $\nu_2(X,Z)|X=x$ is degenerate is equivalent to setting $\overline{\omega}(x)=\omega^M(x)=1$.\footnote{The definition allows $IIP(x)$ to be discontinuous at $\Omega_{P|x}=p_x$ for some constant $p_x\in[0,1]$, i.e. when $\Omega_{P|x}$ is a singleton.} $IIP(x)$ represents the identification gains that are due to the IVs alone and it can be viewed as an index of the IV identification power.
+The overall IV identification power can be obtained by $\mathbb{E}_X[IIP(X)]$.
+The following proposition formalizes some important properties of $IIP(x)$. \begin{proposition} Let Assumption \ref{SVR} (a) to (d) hold. \begin{enumerate} \item[(i)]$IIP(x)=0$ if and only if none of the IVs are relevant; if $IIP(x)=0$ then the SV bounds reduce to the benchmark Manski bounds; \item[(ii)]$IIP(x)=1$ if the IVs have perfect predictive power for the treatment $D$ (i.e., IAI), in the sense that there exists $p^*$ and $p^{**}$ in $\Omega_{P|x}$ such that $\text{Pr}[D=1|x,p^*]=0$ and $\text{Pr}[D=1|x,p^{**}]=1$.
+Moreover, the ATE$(x)$ is point identified when $IIP(x)=1$. \end{enumerate} \end{proposition} Proposition \ref{coro2} indicates that values of $IIP(x)$ can be compared, across different sets of IVs, or across different values of $x$ given the same set of IVs, since they are standardized relative to the same benchmark.\footnote{$IIP(x)$ or $\mathbb{E}_X[IIP(X)]$ can also be compared across various studies if necessary.} For example, $IIP(x)=0.4$ can be interpreted as that the Manski bounds can be reduced by 40\% by using instruments alone.\footnote{Theoretically, the value of $IIP(x)$ should lie in $[0,1]$ and the width of Manski bounds is always one.
 Then $IIP(x)$ can be interpreted as the percentage points of the identification gains brought by the IVs.
-In finite sample settings where the estimated Manski bound width may on longer be exact one, the sample explanation can be obtained by computing the ratio $IIP(x)/\omega^M(x)$ using their associated estimates.} In addition, the values of $IIP(x)$ at its end points are intuitively interpretable; $IIP(x)=0$ identifies situations where the IVs are completely irrelevant, and, when the IVs are able to perfectly predict the treatment status (when identification at infinity holds,) $IIP(x)=1$ and point identification of the ATE$(x)$ is achieved.
+In finite sample settings where the estimated Manski bound width may no longer be exact one, then the sample explanation can be obtained by computing the ratio $\hat{IIP}(x)/\hat\omega^M(x)$ using their estimates.} In addition, the values of $IIP(x)$ at its end points are intuitively interpretable: $IIP(x)=0$ indicates that IVs are completely irrelevant and SV bounds reduce to Manski bounds; and $IIP(x)=1$ when the IVs are able to perfectly predict the treatment status and ATE$(x)$ is point identified.